compas-dev/compas/docs/userguide/cad.rhino.rst

     ...

-The default Rhino version is 8.
+By default, installation will be attempted to all available versions of Rhino.
-To install into Rhino 7, use the ``-v`` flag.
+To install into Rhino 7 only, use the ``-v`` flag.

 .. code-block:: bash